damianhakert/damianhakert.github.io/source/_posts/2015-12-07-why-we-shift-objectives-and-not-release-dates-at-gitlab.markdown

 I imagined if a feature-driven release cycle held a debate about Quality with a time-based release cycle, that the feature-driven cycle could lead the argument by saying “We’re holding out for perfection!”
 In rebuttal, the time-based cycle could argue that their approach leads to a more vibrant, active, development community and ultimately a higher quality product.
 And besides that, it SHIPS.

+While a feature-drive release cycle can allow SaaS services to get to market with new features really fast, it can stall and stymie distributed software and especially open source projects.
+From the release of the long-awaited Drupal 8.0 the open source CMS is moving to a [predictable release schedule](https://www.drupal.org/core/release-cycle-overview), with predictable dates.
+Scheduled minor releases (8.1.0, 8.2.0) will be released every six months.
+The challenge for that project will be to resist shifting deadlines and instead, shift objectives.

 I’m curious what the GitLab users think about time-based or feature-driven releases, specifically for open source projects.
 I’d love to hear if you have experience of both, how it affects your motivation and the quality of work.

 ## Next: How we manage releases for GitLab